 Ethernet vs. Wi-Fi

 Ethernet connections provide more speed and reliability than a Wi-Fi connection.
-Whereas a Wi-Fi connection can be easily lost – and takes time to reinstate – Ethernet cables are more dependable because you are plugged directly into the network.
-Wi-Fi connections are also prone to picking up interference, which can make them less reliable.
+Whereas a Wi-Fi connection can be easily lost, Ethernet cables are more dependable.
+This is because you are plugged directly into a network.

 What is an Ethernet Cable?

 Ethernet wouldn’t work without cables.
 It’s a wired technology!
 An Ethernet cable is a special type of computer networking cable that connects network devices to a network.
 Most often, you’ll find that an Ethernet cable is plugged into a router, a modem, or a network switch through an Ethernet port.

 Ethernet cables resemble a phone cable.
 If you compared them side-by-side, you’d notice their similarities.